hericlesferraz/pattern-recognition/README.md

   - precision: The precision measures the model's accuracy in classifying a sample as positive.
   - recall: Quantifies the number of correct positive predictions made out of all positive predictions
-  - f1-score: Combines the precision and recall, and give a  harmonic mean of them
+  - f1-score: Combines the precision and recall, and give a  harmonic mean of them This metrics are presented in each jupyter notebook.

 1. Using the Bag of Visual Words:
 The results in this approach showed that the number of visual words is very important.
 When I utilized a small number, like 2 or 5, the confusion matrix dont´t